spice-h2020/spice-ldh-docker/README.md

 # SPICE Linked Data Hub (LDH) -- Docker release

-This project includes the final packaged version of the SPICE Linked Data Hub (LDH), developed by the EU-funded project [SPICE](http://spice-h2020.eu) including links to the resources required for setting up an instance of the LDH platform and instructions for deploying new LDH instances.
+This project includes the final packaged version of the SPICE Linked Data Hub (LDH), developed by the EU-funded project [SPICE](http://spice-h2020.eu), including links to the resources required for setting up an instance of the LDH platform and instructions for deploying new LDH instances.

-For ease of deployment, the LDH and its constituent components are made available here as a series of Docker2 containers.
-Docker is a popular tool used to create, distribute, and deploy software applications.
-In this documentation, we will discuss the steps involved in downloading and running the Docker containers and how to access the resulting LDH services once they are up and running.
+For ease of deployment, the LDH and its constituent components are made available here as a series of [Docker](https://www.docker.com/get-started/) containers.
+In what follows, we will cover the steps involved in downloading and running the Docker containers and how to access the resulting LDH services once they are up and running.

 ### Installing and running the containers
 Install Docker.
-If Docker is not already installed on your system, follow the instructions on the Docker website3 to install it.
+If Docker is not already installed on your system, follow the instructions on the [Docker website](https://www.docker.com/get-started/ ) to install it.

 Download the latest version of the SPICE LDH docker environment from its GitHub repository, at https://github.com/spice-h2020/spice-ldh-docker, using the command: